8ta4/extension/README.md

 > Why should I avoid interfering with `extension` while it's running?

 The `extension` command works through UI automation.
 Any user interactions or system notifications could disrupt its operation, leading to unexpected results or errors.
+This UI automation process is also why `extension` might ask for permissions.

 > What should I do if `extension` prompts for permissions?